itmplatform/extension-docs/ticketing-specs.md

 [^10] Basic MVP.
 This should quickly include task Progress Reports, as they will be added as an internal note in Ticketing, which would

 [^11]: The project task status `ids` should later on come from a dropdown, ideally filtered by project.
+For a user is impossible to know the status `id`.

 [^12]: Zendesk: Supports direct assignment of tickets using the` assignee_email` field.
 Help Scout: Requires retrieving the agent's user ID via the List Users API before assigning a conversation.